dwjoyce/pythonbook/appendices/Glossary.rst

         To perform the actions represented by the code.

     statement
-        A line of code that performs an action.
-A compound statement is a statement that performs a block of code selectively or iteratively (e.g. an ``if`` or ``while`` statement).
+        A line of code or a code block that performs an action.
+A compound statement is a statement that performs a block of code selectively or iteratively (e.g. belonging to an ``if`` or ``while`` statement).

     ..
 Python as a Calculator